 We oversee and maintain more than 20 parks and facilities and 11 miles of bike trails.
-From the beautiful grounds of Everett Park to the rustic charm of Horns Hill Park, we offer much to see and do – fishing, mountain biking, disc golf, skateboarding, hiking, walking, jogging, ice skating, swimming, bike riding, and picnicking, among other activities.
+From the beautiful grounds of Everett Park to the rustic charm of Horns Hill Park, we offer much to see and do – fishing, mountain biking, disc golf, skateboarding, hiking, walking, jogging, swimming, bike riding, and picnicking, among other activities.
 The Department also coordinates several events each year, including the T.J.
 Evans Youth Fishing Derby, Dale Miller Trout Derby, and the Mayor’s Concert Series, just to name a few.

 The Newark Cemetery/Parks & Recreation Department is fortunate to have many citizens and groups that provide volunteer assistance each year.
 There are several different ways that they support our department, including planting flowers, picking up litter in the parks, bike trails, and along the highways, spreading mulch around playground equipment, assisting with clearing brush and debris, or simply notifying us of any issues that may need attention by our staff.

 The volunteer program has been very successful through the years, and those who participate truly make a huge difference in the appearance of our City.

 T.J.
 Evans Family Park fishing permits are now available online.
 Follow the link below to purchase.